d20-Luna/IronGods/Chapter2/README.md

 - **Hazards:**
   - [Laser Turret^](Hazards/README.md#laser-turret)
 - **Loot:**
-  - [Timeworn Laser Rifle^](/Technology%20Guide/Weapons/README.md#laser-rifle) - If the Laser Turret was deactivated without breaking it or it expending all its charges.
+  - [Tactical Laser Rifle^](/Technology%20Guide/Weapons/README.md#laser-rifle) - If the Laser Turret was deactivated without breaking it or it expending all its charges.

 #### H2.
 Waiting Room (60 - 100 XP, Low to Moderate Threat)